 And, as a result, brings you potential leads over and over again.
 That’s one of the reasons that content marketing brings in three times the number of leads that paid advertising does.
 The other is that content marketing provides value to the client and allows you to show off your expertise.

 High-quality, valuable content is more likely to be shared.
-It’s going to keep eyes on the webpage and so it’ll also contribute to your search engine rankings.
+It’s going to keep eyes on the webpage and so it’ll also contribute to your search engine rankings and online reputation management.

 The key question is not, “Should we run a content marketing campaign?”
 Instead, it should be, “How do we run a killer content marketing campaign?”